Startup business tax credits you need to know

 Why shouldn’t I apply on my own?

-The short answer: taxes are complex and rely heavily on correct filing.
-The advantages of using a tax advisor or CPA far outweigh the benefits of doing your taxes.
+The short answer: Taxes are complex and rely heavily on proper filing.
+The advantages of using a tax professional far outweigh the benefits of doing your taxes, especially since mistakes can trigger penalties and fees.

-CPAs have a cost, but the money saved on hiring costs pales compared to the money saved using tax credits and deductions.
+Professional services may have a cost, but the money you spend on hiring expenses pales in comparison to the money you could save using tax credits and deductions.

 We know from our tax filing blunders with our first startup.
 During our first tax cycle with a CPA, many credits were missed due to the CPA’s lack of experience with startups.
 We lost money and paid more.